ka9cql/allstar/README.md

 # IF THIS IS THE FIRST TIME DOING ALL OF THIS (aka "starting from scratch") -
 2. cd /root
+2.5 pacman -S git (if it's not already on your box)
 3. git clone https://github.com/ka9cql/allstar.git
 4. Continue with 5, below